 10 Tips for Family Weekend Fun this Summer

-1) Dis-organized Sports: After a full year of baseball, basketball, softball, football and volleyball – complete with uniforms, strict practices, timeframes and coaches…head outside for a sporty, disorganized event.
+1) Dis-organized Sports: After a full year of baseball, basketball, softball, flag football and lacrosse – complete with uniforms, strict practices, timeframes and coaches…head outside for a sporty, disorganized event.
 Bring the balls, the bats, invite the neighborhood kids if you want, combine rules and see what happens.
 Make it fun!

 5) Go for a Hike – This is another ‘get outside’ moment.
 It isn’t something we do often enough, but there is such beauty in seeing nature, exploring the outdoors and talking to our kids about everything we see and experience.